Roaa94/movies_app/README.md

 // Usage:
 // ref.watch(storageServiceProvider)
 ```
-* `features`: the repository pattern is used to decouple logic required to access data sources from the domain layer.
+* The `features` folder: the repository pattern is used to decouple logic required to access data sources from the domain layer.
 For example, the `PeopleRepository` abstracts and centralizes the various functionality required to access `People` from the TMDB API.

 ```dart
 abstract class PeopleRepository {